goharbor/community/proposals/enhanced-default-processor.md

 Harbor v2.0 makes Harbor the first OCI-compliant open source registry capable of storing a multitude of cloud-native artifacts like container images, Helm charts, OPAs, Singularity, and much more.
 It found strong demand on extending artifact types to support more complex scenarios.
 But the artifact authors now have to implement the processing logic in Harbor Core, which is not extensible.

 The current design might go against the adoption of Harbor in industries since there are always proprietary artifact types.
-Thus we design the artifact processor extender to address the problem in this proposal.
-When new custom artifact types are registered into Harbor Core, the core service will communicate with the remote artifact processor extender via RESTful API.
-Artifact-specific logic will keep in the extender, and the Harbor Core will be artifact-neutral.
+Thus we design a Harbor-specific JSON schema in artifact config layer and enhance the default processor to make it have ability to parse the custom artifact config.
+So data in user-defined artifact followed the Harbor-specific JSON schema can be extracted by Harbor-core.
 ## Background

 There are four types of artifacts, which are image, helm v3, CNAB, OPA bundle, supported by Harbor.
 Each of them implements its processor to abstract metadata into artifact model defined by harbor.
 If users want to define a new kind of artifact, they have to implement the processor logic in Harbor Core service, which greatly limits the scalability and extensibility of Harbor.